 - We have a team in Shared Services called Employee Services.
-Both Payroll and T&E are in this team.
+Both Payroll and T&E are on this team.
 P-Card remains in AP.

 - Previously, T&E was within the P2P structure.
 This has recently changed and now it’s part of the HR process reported in H2R.

-- AP and T&E are both part of the Purchase-to-Pay process for us.
+- AP and T&E are both parts of the Purchase-to-Pay process for us.